 Answer the Public Provides data from Google autocomplete in the form of questions.

-2) Evaluate keyword search and intitle volume
+2) Evaluate keyword search and intitle: volume

-a) Finding the posts with the keyword in the title
+b) Finding the posts with the keyword in the title

-Google has a number of search modifiers available to users.
+Google has a number of search operators available to users.
 You can precede any search with a modifier followed by a colon.
 You will use the Google search modifier allintitle to determine the number of pages with your keyword in the title.
 To do this simply enter allintitle:”YourKeyword”.
 Google will report the number of matching pages below the search box.

-3) Calculate Keyword Golden Ratio
+Calculating Keyword Golden Ratio

-Just create a spreadsheet with 4 columns:
+The easiest way to do the calculations is to just create a spreadsheet with 4 columns:

 - SEARCHES PER MONTH

 Then add/replicate a formula in the KGR column which divides the two columns.

 allintitle / searches per month